isweikk/k1_virgo_core/README.md

 # Brief
-- The project is a robot, Its named K2, and nickname is Virgo.
+- The project is a desktop robot, Its named K1, and nickname is Virgo.

 #